TULiberalArts/Geographic-Information-Systems/pages/home.md

 feature-title: Map Your Career
 feature-image: hero_GIS_bg.png
 feature-body: >-
-  Geographic information systems (GIS) have become a crucial part of data-driven decision-making.
+  Geographic Information Systems (GIS) have become a crucial part of data-driven decision-making.
 Adding a certificate or pursuing a GIS graduate degree will make you stand out in the job market.

 ---
 ## What are Geographic Information Systems?